AbhishekGhosh/WROOM-ESP32-IBM-Watson-IoT-Example/README.md

-# WROOM ESP32 IBM Watson IoT Example
+# ESP32 IBM Watson IoT Examples

 This is an expanding number of projects by [The Customize Windows](https://thecustomizewindows.com) containing basic examples to advanced examples for WROOM ESP32 with IBM Watson IoT Platform.
 WROOM ESP32 is like common modern ESP32 boards like Adafruit Feather Huzzah32, DO IT ESP32 v1 & generic.

-## `temperature.ino` in action.
-The blue LED blinking as data uploaded to BlueMix.
+### `temperature.ino` in action.
+The blue LED blinking as data uploaded to BlueMix

 <p align="center">
   <img src="20190223_020730_2.gif">